Superman: Grounded: Part 8: Utah

 Superman saves Helen Phelps, an archeologist, from being hit by a truck in Ogden, Utah.
 He takes her to her trailer near Mt.
 Krowak.
 There, she and her crew had begun a dig on the mountain to find artifacts left by a civilization that established itself in the mountain before Paleo-Indians had.
 Their research is being hampered by Centum Industries, a company that recently bought the mountain, wanting to use it as a radioactive waste site.
 Suddenly, Superman sees an S-signal in the sky, only visible to those who can see the ultraviolet end of the spectrum.

 Superman flies to the source of the signal and finds Batman (Bruce Wayne), who says that they haven't had the chance to talk after his return.
 They remember the time when they met in Bhutran.
 There, shortly before they had each taken up their costumed careers, Clark and Bruce met with Terri, Clark's friend.
 After her father's death, Terri had become the new Rhana Bhutran.
 She had asked for Clark and Bruce's help to defend Bhutran from a group of Chinese soldiers led by Vandal Savage.

 Savage had received information from Hassan-I-Sabbah, another immortal.
-Vandal believed that the inhabitants of Bhutran knew the location of Nanda Parbat, and he also believed that the monks of Rama Kushna could cure him from his cancer.
-To stop Vandal, Clark used rocks to block the pathway to Bhutran while Bruce used hypersonic speakers to summon a group of bats (Indian flying foxes) and attack the soldiers.
+Vandal believed that the inhabitants of Bhutran knew the location of Nanda Parbat, and he also believed that the monks and Rama Kushna could cure his cancer.
+To stop Vandal, Clark used rocks to block the pathway to Bhutran while Bruce used hypersonic speakers to summon a group of Indian flying foxes and attack the soldiers.
 After defeating the soldiers, Clark and Bruce expressed hope in working together again.

 Superman and Batman then discuss about Superman's recent emotional crisis, Batman speculating that part of Superman's recent problems is the fact that he had never truly experienced loss before his father's recent demise and the subsequent destruction of New Krypton (the loss of his original parents having happened too long ago for him to have had any real emotional investment in their lives).
 Batman believes that Superman can get past his doubts.
 Also, Batman says that he just bought Mt.
 Krowak, allowing Dr. Phelps and her crew to continue their research.
 Superman compliments Batman for creating Batman Incorporated, and Batman replies that Superman can also create his own squad of Supermen.
 Batman then says that he continue to work in the shadows, while Superman will always be needed in the light.
 The two then part ways.